monicaklopp/monicaklopp.github.io/_posts/2020-12-10-Pt-Whitney-Tank-Build-3.md

 ## Heating calculations

-After the sucess of the tank protoypte, I have completed the build of three additional tanks.
+After the success of the tank prototype, I have completed the build of three additional tanks.

 The next challenge is to heat the water in the tanks to 40 C.